technicoll/workshop-3-technicoll/activities/activity-7/activity-7__start.md

-# Bridging Workshop 3 and the Mini Testing Project in Aptem
+# 🚀 Bridging Workshop 3 and the Mini Testing Project in Aptem

 This bridge keeps one idea front and centre, TDD, defensive, and observability habits you practiced on a pure function now apply to an pipeline.
 Below: (1) the pipeline stages mapped to the exact tests that cover them, and (2) two focused exercises to extend the project.

 In the Aptem module *3.1 Python Essentials for AI enginers* e-learning, if you compelted this you saw how `.py` modules and automated tests underpin long-term maintainability.
 Here, we can reinforce that with automated tests and version control act as living documentation of what last worked, and TDD is how you keep that truth current.

-> This exercise builds directly on the Aptem e-learning “31.
-Python Essentials for AI Engineers”.
+> 💡 **Note:** This exercise builds directly on the Aptem e-learning "31.
+Python Essentials for AI Engineers".
 You were given a worked solution in that module; use it as your baseline here.

 ---